cedardevs/onestop/docs/metadata-manager/v3/onestop-metadata-loading.md

 }
 ```

-Unsuccessful operations will return a response body with an error formatted as:
+Unsuccessful operations will return a response body with an error message formatted as:
 ```json
 {
   "errors": []
 }
 ```

+#### OneStop Required fields
+For a records to be indexed and searchable by the downstream OneStop client, a record must include the follow discovery fields:

+####required Collection fields:
+    - fileIdentifier
+    - title

+####required Granule fields:
+    - fileIdentifier
+    - parentIdentifier
+    - hierarchyLevelName
+    - title

-### Recommendation for integrated upstream application to the underlying Kafka system
+### Integrating upstream application to the underlying Kafka system

-See the [integrating upstream application](../registry-api.md) for more details.
+See the [integrating upstream application](upstream-kafka-connect.md) for more details.